Honors Requirements

 Spring Quarter

-• Submit your final thesis to your WGSS advisor and/or affiliate advisor no later than week five.
+• Submit your final thesis to your WGSS advisor and/or affiliate advisor by no later than week five.

 • Submit a copy of your approved final thesis to the department head.